aayan12344/aayan12344/README.md

 # Aayan Chaturvedi

+**B.S.
+Computer Science — Virginia Tech | GPA: 3.4 | Available for Full-Time Roles**

-Computer Science student at Virginia Tech with hands-on experience in software engineering, data pipelines, and applied AI.
-I focus on building systems that are clean, efficient, and built to last.
+Software engineer with 2 internships and hands-on experience in full-stack development, large-scale data engineering, and applied AI.
+I build systems that are performant, reliable, and solve real problems.

-**What I've worked on:**

-- Interned twice at Abeyon LLC, automating 300GB+ data pipelines, building NLP-powered Q&A systems, and integrating LLMs to accelerate analysis
+---

+**Experience Highlights**

+- Automated 300GB+ data pipelines at Abeyon LLC using Python and Pandas, reducing manual processing time by 70%
+- Built and deployed an NLP-powered Q&A system over large technical document sets, improving engineer productivity
+- Integrated Mistral LLM to extract and synthesize insights from complex patent datasets at scale

+**Projects**

-- Built a Chrome extension that detects LLM hallucinations using FAISS and calibrated uncertainty metrics
+- Developed a Chrome extension that detects LLM hallucinations using FAISS and calibrated uncertainty metrics, with a FastAPI inference backend
-- Trained ML classifiers on 485,000+ genomic features for leukemia detection, achieving AUC = 1.0
+- Trained ML classifiers on 485,000+ genomic features for leukemia detection, achieving AUC = 1.0 and 90% test accuracy across 5-fold cross-validation
-- Currently serving as VP Internal of my fraternity chapter, managing operations and systems for 35+ members

-**Technical focus:** Python, Java, TypeScript, React, SQL, Node.js, PyTorch

-I care about writing code that solves real problems — not just code that runs.
+---

+**Tech Stack**

+Python · Java · TypeScript · JavaScript · React · Node.js · SQL · PyTorch ·
+MongoDB · Microsoft Azure · Linux · Git

+---

+I write clean, well-tested code and thrive in fast-moving environments.
+Open to full-time software engineering roles in areas of AI, data, or full-stack development.